u2386/gorm-sqlchaos/README.md

 After enabled, every record you created using gorm which matches `age>=1` and `age<50` condition, the `balance` will be set to `1024` and `age` will be `40` before it inserted into database.

-To disable table chaos rule,
+To disable the table chaos rule,
 ```bash
 > curl -XDELETE "http://127.0.0.1:8081/$DBNAME/$TABLE"
 ```